 Line managers and / or senior practitioners must be informed of arising issues.
 In turn they make the initial decision as to whether these issues should be shared through the multi-agency monthly provider intelligence meeting, or should be progressed immediately to the Provider Concern Process.

-Let’s Talk teams manage all safeguarding alerts and capture the information presented through the initial contact.
+Let’s Talk teams (see Local Contacts) manage all safeguarding alerts and capture the information presented through the initial contact.
 This in turn is forwarded on to the acting safeguarding duty manager who is responsible for investigating concerns raised in relation to vulnerable individuals.
 Within the first 24 hours, the duty manager evaluates the situation and decides whether to progress through the recognised safeguarding processes.
 Any safeguarding alerts that include a provider as an alleged perpetrator will be progressed via the Safeguarding Team.

-The Safeguarding Team play a crucial role in collating and interpreting information from various sources to build up a picture of what is happening across our contracted care providers.
+The Safeguarding Team (see Local Contacts) play a crucial role in collating and interpreting information from various sources to build up a picture of what is happening across our contracted care providers.
 Working in conjunction with key partners they take a preventative approach, working to support and educate providers thus stopping issues escalating into what would be considered as serious provider concerns.
 Where the threshold for provider concerns has been reached the safeguarding team form a part of the multi-agency response.

 9. Adults who use Services / Carers / Advocates